 "The provider must promote the good health, including the oral health, of children attending the setting.
-They must have a procedure, discussed with parents and/or carers, for responding to children who are ill or infectious, take necessary steps to prevent the spread of infection and take appropriate action if children are ill."
-(Statutory Framework for the Early Years foundation stage 2021 section 3.45)
+They must have a procedure, discussed with parents and/or carers, for taking appropriate action if children are ill or infectious.
+This procedure must also cover the necessary steps to prevent the spread of infection.
+(Statutory Framework for the Early Years foundation stage 2024 section 3.52)